nickorlow/atlantis/README.md

 # Atlantis (ATL) (Formerly known as CavCash)

+IMPORTANT NOTE: Recently, I discovered that some of the code that validates signatures on transactions was working in a faulty manner and have not yet had time to make a patch.

 This is a seperate project from CavCash the payment processor

 A re-implementation of the CryptoNode protocol in C# with some other goodies.